shawnLeeZX/akid/README.md

     # Graph building codes here
 ```

+That is to say if you are going to use certain class standalone, a graph
+context manager is needed.

 Each `System` takes a `graph` argument on construction.
 If no one is given, it
 will create one internally.
 So no explicit graph umbrella is needed.